limine-bootloader/limine/CONFIG.md

   * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
 KASLR is enabled by default.
   * `TEXTMODE` - If set to `yes`, prefer text mode if the kernel has no video mode requirements.
 (Only for stivale2)
 * Chainload protocol on BIOS:
-  * `DRIVE` - The 1-based BIOS drive to chainload.
+  * `DRIVE` - The 1-based BIOS drive to chainload, if omitted, assume boot drive.
-  * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive.
+  * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive (MBR).
 * Chainload protocol on UEFI:
   * `IMAGE_PATH` - URI of the EFI application to chainload.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.